Adekoreday/Korey.IO/content/blog/callbacks-in-javascript.md

 From the above you can see we deffered  of the asynchronous function delay didn't block the thread execution because the section `another block of code` came before it. but the set of asynchronous code gets executed in the appropiate order.

-Callbacks have some disadvantages as the above code seems difficult to read we'll expore better approaches in the next post
+Callbacks have some disadvantages as the above code seems difficult to read resulting to an anti pattern called callback hell.
+We'll expore better approaches in the next post